cozis/Noja/README.md

 ## Introduction
 This language was written as a personal study of how interpreters and compilers work.
 For this reason, the language is very basic.
 One of the main inspirations was CPython.

-### Objectives
+### Objective
-This project aims to be an interpreter design reference, therefore it optimizes for code quality and readability over execution speed and expressive power.
+This project aims at being an interpreter design reference, therefore it optimizes for code quality and readability.
+That's not to mean that it won't be feature-complete.
+The end goal is to have a language you can do arbitrarily complex things in.

 ### Show me the code!
 Here's a basic example of a noja program that implements a bubble sort and uses it to sort a list